recoveryrecord/SurveyAndroid/README.md

  ## Features from iOS that are not yet built in Android
   - Support for sub-questions.
-  - Several question types: year picker, date picker, multiple text field, dynamic label test field, add text field, and table select.
+  - Several question types: year picker, date picker, multiple text field, dynamic label test field and table select.

   ## Example Survey